 Vaccination timeline

-It is best for your baby to have her immunisations at the correct time, as the earlier she is protected, the better.
+It is best for your baby to have their immunisations at the correct time, as the earlier they are protected, the better.
 But there is no need to panic if you delay a jab for a week or you need to have it a few days earlier.

-What is important is the order in which she has the vaccines, and making sure she has them all.
+What is important is the order in which your baby has the vaccines, and making sure they have them all.

 8 weeks: vaccinations given